mehulrana5/GoogleFinance-Automation/README.md

 ```

 ### 3. Update data.xlsx
+  1. Downnload your portfolio report from your broker app
-Open the data.xlsx file (located in the project folder) outside of VSCode (e.g., in Excel).
+  2. Open the data.xlsx file (located in the project folder) outside of VSCode (e.g., in Excel).
 Update it with your data and save the changes.
+  3. Close the excel file

 ### 4. Set Up a Virtual Environment
 ```bash